Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 The platform will provide workbench services to support computational research, starting with code-notebooks with no-code research tools provided in later phases.
 Research artefacts such as code and derived data will be made available as fully documented research objects that are re-runnable and rigorously described.
 Metrics to demonstrate the impact of the platform are projected to include usage statistics, data and article citations.
 These projects are led by Professor Michael Haugh of the School of Languages and Cultures at the University of Queensland with several partner institutions.

-We would like to acknowledge the traditional custodians of the lands on which we live and work and the importance of indigenous knowledge, culture and language to the these projects.
-Peter Sefton lives and works on Wiradjuri land, and for Nick Thieberger and Simon Musgrave it's the land of the Kulin nation.
+We would like to acknowledge the traditional custodians of the lands on which we live and work and the importance of Indigenous knowledge, culture and language to these projects.
+Peter Sefton lives and works on Wiradjuri land, and for Nick Thieberger and Simon Musgrave, it's the land of the Kulin nation.

 </section>